motopress/mp-timetable/readme.txt

 == Changelog ==

+= 2.4.6, May 18 2022 =
+* Fixed an issue when content of Timetable block may disappear in the block editor.

 = 2.4.5, Jan 12 2022 =
 * Security - implemented better handling of the event duplication functionality.
 Reported by Chloe Chamberland from Wordfence.